Sunday 26 April 2026 10am-5pm

 About the teaching

 The course is led by Ryan Sandford-Blackburn, who worked as Strategic Communications Coordinator for the Permaculture Association for almost 8 years.
+He completed the Permaculture Teacher Training with Alfred Decker in 2023.

-Ryan has previously taught 7 such courses since 2019, as well as leading workshops on numerous other topics and talks too.
 The teaching will be learner-centred, with information-rich input and group learning.
 There will be a little bit of presenting, plenty of group discussion and styles of activities to suit different people.

 What others say